 Previously discussed here:

-I’m afraid that one of the most serious congenital defects of the heart, and none of the insurers can offer cover for this condition.
+I’m sorry but none of the insurers will offer cover for this condition.

 A congenital (from birth) heart defect.
 If fixed early enough, cover can be possible, but it’s not straightforward.

 Although not a condition, we get many inquiries from people with pacemakers and ICD wondering whether they are insurable.

 In a normal, healthy heart, the heart’s natural pacemaker is a small mass of specialised tissue.
 It sets the rhythm of contraction and relaxation by sending out an electrical impulse, leading to an effective heartbeat and pumping of the blood around the body.
 An artificial pacemaker is a device that uses electrical impulses to reproduce or regulate the normal rhythms of the heart.

 The insurers will postpone cover for 3 to 6 months from the insertion of the pacemaker.

 If the pacemaker is related to a heart block, then life cover should be possible.

 However, for all other issues, the insurers will need to investigate the underlying reason for the pacemaker.

 Unfortunately, if you have cardiomyopathy and an ICD, the insurers will not be able to offer you cover.

 Long QT is the heart conduction defect that’s often associated with sudden adult death syndrome.